Maura L. Gillison

-Maura Lianne Gillison is an American medical oncologist and molecular epidemiologist.
-She is credited as the first investigator to establish a connection between HPV and oral cancer.
+Maura Lianne Gillison (January 4, 1965 – June 21, 2026) was an American medical oncologist and molecular epidemiologist.
+She is credited as the first investigator to establish a definitive connection between HPV and oral cancer.

 Early life and education

-Gillison was born in Canada but moved regularly through Canada, the United States, and Mexico, due to her father's position.
-She completed her Bachelor of Science degree in zoology from Duke University before moving to Maryland for her medical degree and PhD at Johns Hopkins University (JHU).
+Gillison was born in London, Ontario, on January 4, 1965, and moved frequently with her family in the United States and Mexico.
+She graduated from Hathaway Brown School in Shaker Heights, Ohio, in 1983.
+She completed her Bachelor of Science degree in zoology from Duke University before moving to Maryland to attend the Johns Hopkins University School of Medicine (JHUSOM), from which she received her medical degree in 1991.

+Gillison completed her internship in internal medicine at Johns Hopkins Hospital in 1993 and medical residency training at Massachusetts General Hospital in Boston, Massachusetts, in 1995.
+She returned to Baltimore in 1996 for clinical fellowship training in medical oncology at the Johns Hopkins Oncology Center.
+She attended the Graduate Training Program in Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health, from which she received the PhD degree in 2001.

-As a graduate student, Gillison co-published a study in 2000 through the Journal of the National Cancer Institute which demonstrated a link between human papillomavirus virus (HPV)-16 and oropharyngeal cancers.
+As a graduate student in Professor Keerti Shah's laboratory, Gillison wrote a landmark paper published in 2000 in the Journal of the National Cancer Institute which demonstrated a link between human papillomavirus virus (HPV)-16 and oropharyngeal cancers.
 She is credited as the first investigator to establish a connection between HPV and oral cancer.
-She later stated that although the paper impacted her entire career, she was "having so much fun that I didn’t realize its implications."
+She later stated that although the paper impacted her entire career, she was "having so much fun that I didn’t realize its implications".
 Following her time at JHU, Gillison was inducted as a member of Delta Omega, an honorary society for studies in public health.